Moon (2009 film): Production

 This was the feature film directorial debut for Duncan Jones, who co-wrote with Nathan Parker.
 The film was specifically written as a vehicle for actor Sam Rockwell.
-Rockwell almost turned the film down and Paddy Considine was an alternate choice.
+Rockwell almost turned the film down and Paddy Considine was an alternative choice.
 The film pays homage to the films of Jones' youth, such as Silent Running (1972), Alien (1979), and Outland (1981).
 In an interview with Wired.com, speaking about those films, Jones stated it was his "intent to write for a science fiction-literate audience" and that he "wanted to make a film which would be appreciated by people like myself who loved those films".
 Conceptual design was from Gavin Rothery.

 Jones described his interest in the lunar setting:

 [We] wanted to create something which felt comfortable within that canon of those science fiction films from the sort of late seventies to early eighties.
 For me, the Moon has this weird mythic nature to it. ...
 There is still a mystery to it.
 As a location, it bridges the gap between science fiction and science fact.
 We (humankind) have been there.
 It is something so close and so plausible and yet at the same time, we really don't know that much about it.

 The director described the lack of romance in the Moon as a location, citing images from the Japanese lunar orbiter SELENE: "It's the desolation and emptiness of it ... it looks like some strange ball of clay in blackness. ...
 Look at photos and you'll think that they're monochrome.
 In fact, they're not.
 There simply are no primary colours."
 Jones made reference to the photography book Full Moon by Michael Light in designing the look of the film.